-- 1 Select an extruded object with the Extrude tool - 2 Click the Extrusion color button on the property bar. - 3 Click one of the following buttons:
+1 Select an extruded object with the Extrude tool

-- ullet Use solid color ullet applies a solid color to the extrusion - ullet Use color shading ullet applies a gradient fill to the extrusion
+- Click the Extrusion color button on the property bar. - 3 Click one of the following buttons: - Use object fill applies the object's fill to the extrusion - Use solid color 🔷 applies a solid color to the extrusion - Use color shading applies a gradient fill to the extrusion

-You can apply an unbroken pattern or texture fill to an object by enabling the Drape fills check box before you click the Use object
+You can apply an unbroken pattern or texture fill to an object by enabling the Drape fills check box before you click the Use object fill button.